loader image

 What Is Customs Clearance?

-The Customs Clearance Process
+a Quick Guide to Customs Clearance Process

 Once your shipment arrives at customs, there are several steps you should take before it’s cleared to leave the country.
 Here’s a brief overview.